Back

 AP score reports are cumulative and include scores for all AP Exams a student has ever taken, unless the student has requested that one or more scores be canceled or withheld from a college.
 AP scores and any information furnished by students to the AP Program are treated as confidential.

 Students must sign in to apscore.org to view their scores.
 AP score reports are available in July to designated colleges and universities, students, high schools, and districts.
 They are released to a college only with the student’s authorization through a score report request.
+Score reports include certain demographic and other information students provide during testing.
+Colleges, universities, and scholarship programs that students send their scores to may use this information to contact them about admissions and educational, financial aid, and scholarship opportunities.

 Although most AP score reports are available in July, some reports take longer to process due to late testing or other special circumstances (e.g., late arrival of testing materials or extra time needed to match student records).